wickedchicken/stip-blog/content/post/german-for-programmers.md

 some permutations, so ultimately it's possible to write the same sentence three
 ways:

-1. "Der Mann schickt dem Hund den Ball."
+1. "Der Mann gibt dem Hund den Ball."
-1. "Den Ball schickt der Mann dem Hund."
+1. "Den Ball gibt der Mann dem Hund."
-1. "Dem Hund schickt der Mann den Ball."
+1. "Dem Hund gibt der Mann den Ball."

 Each way can be used to emphasize a different object, but they all mean the same grammatically.